Published 9 Feb 2023

 For effective use of an observation checklist, follow these steps:

 - Factor the relevant areas – Ask the right questions per individual/group to be observed by breaking down essential items for each of them.
-The teacher observation checklist can include subjects such as effective planning, teaching techniques, and student/teacher relationships.
+The teacher observation template can include subjects such as effective planning, teaching techniques, and student/teacher relationships.
 A general classroom observation checklist, meanwhile, studies the environment, class structure, methods, teacher/student interactions, and content.

 - Customize according to your specific needs – Since there are different factors to be considered in creating or using an observation checklist, modify ready-made checklists to best suit your needs.